Some Classes of Absolutely Norm Attaining Weighted Shift operators on Directed Graphs: Abstract

 \section{Abstract}

-In this paper we characterise absolutely norm attaining quasi-$\ast$-paranormal weighted shifts on directed trees and give some examples.
+In this paper we study absolutely norm attaining quasi-$\ast$-paranormal weighted shifts on directed graphs and give some examples.
 Moreover we give some examples which show that the spectrum of a positive absolutely norm attaining operator containing more than one eigenvalue with infinite multiplicity.
+Later we investigate weighted composition and Lambert operators on directed graphs.